offbynull/learn/Biology/input/input.md

 Examples of molecules that can be embedded in or attached to the phospholipid bilayer include...

 * `{bm} Glycolipid`s / `{bm} Glycoprotein`s - These are lipids and proteins with carbohydrates attached to them and are typically found pointing outside of the cell.
 These carbohydrates are how a cell identifies if a neighbouring cell is foreign or not.
-* `{bm} Integral protein`s - Proteins that are partially hydrophobic.
+* `{bm} Integral protein/(integral protein|integral enzyme)/i`s - Proteins that are partially hydrophobic.
 Either one end of the protein is anchored inside the membrane or the protein is fully going through the membrane.
-  * `{bm} Transmembrane protein`s - Proteins that have one end inside the cytoplasm and the other outside of the cell.
+  * `{bm} Transmembrane protein/(transmembrane protein|transmembrane enzyme)/i`s - Proteins that have one end inside the cytoplasm and the other outside of the cell.
 Typical use case for these types of proteins is moving substances from inside the cell (cytoplasm) to outside the cell and vice-versa: `{bm} channel protein`s and `{bm} carrier protein`s.
-* `{bm} Peripheral protein`s - Proteins that are found on the surface of the protein (either on the cytoplasm side or the outside side).
+* `{bm} Peripheral protein/(peripheral protein|peripheral enzyme)/i`s - Proteins that are found on the surface of the protein (either on the cytoplasm side or the outside side).
 Unlike integral proteins, they don't have any portion going inside the membrane.
 As such, they more freely move around compared to integral proteins.
 * `{bm} Cholesterol` - Sits inside of the membrane to help ensure that the membrane doesn't become too stiff.

 ```{note}